 From its strategic location facing the Lubéron Plateau, Gordes is one of the most beautiful villages in France.
 The white and gray stone structures are located along the hill and create a beautiful view.
 Also, at the top of this village you can find a church and a castle.
 Make sure you check for old round bones and stones used by shepherds.
 Another thing to visit in this area is Senanque Monastery.

 If you’ve always wanted to see where the popes lived and ruled, it’s a good idea to visit this area.
 Avignon was the seat of the Roman Catholics from 1309 to 1377.
 Palais des Papas, which looks more like a castle, is an old town in this region as well.
 The area is home to a cathedral and other medieval buildings.
 With its walls, this historic city attracts 4 million visitors from all over the globe annually.
 Tens of thousands of people travel to the area to watch the d’Avignon Festival (annual art festival).

 Nice is a beautiful city located on the shores of the Mediterranean Sea.
 The city has attracted many visitors since the 19th century.
 After Paris, Nice is the second most visited city in France due to its many attractions and nice beaches.
 The city shows the surroundings of the old world well and starts in the old city with its cobbled streets.
 You can enjoy the sun by walking along the Mediterranean Sea, relax in the existing cafes and enjoy this area.
 The city has its own beauty, therefore, it is a must visit when visiting France.

 If you are visiting Paris after Nice, then you might want to try the variety of elegant restaurants and Michelin restaurants this city has to offer.
-If you don’t want to spend a lot on high quality food, then try out some of the budget friendly Michelin restaurants in city of Paris that will bring joy to your pallets while not breaking the bank.
+If you don’t want to spend a lot on high quality food, then try out some of the budget friendly Michelin star restaurants in Paris that will bring joy to your pallets while not breaking the bank.